modelica/ModelicaSpecification/RationaleMCP/0031/source-locations.md

 ### Design alternatives

 Alternatives include:
-- Just an integer to be used with a tool-specific table of source location details.
+- Just an integer to be used with a separate table of details provided by `SourceLocations`-annotation.
 - Predefined record to avoid need for tool-specific table.
 (Details to be designed).
 - Use `annotation(SourceLocation(…))` to avoid need for attachment operator.